mysticrenji/ASPNetCore_ADO/README.md

 )
 Now, we will create stored procedures to add, delete, update, and get employee data.
 ---------------------------------------------------------------------------------------------
-//To insert an Employee Record
+//To insert an Employee Record//
 Create procedure spAddEmployee
 (
     @Name VARCHAR(20),